sanctuarycomputer/style/README.md

 </div>
 ```

-In this example, we can visualue exactly how this file will appear in our HTML, and we can remove an add an attribute simply by removing a class name or appending another class name
+In this example, we can visualue exactly how this file will appear in our HTML, and we can remove an add an attribute simply by removing  or appending a class name.

-**Bad:**
+:x: **Pure Css:**

 ```html
 <div class="chat-notification">